ebezzam/waveprop/README.md

 - `python examples/prop/square_ap_poly_gif.py`: polychromatic simulation of square aperture while varying the distance.
 Acceleration with GPU (via PyTorch) and parallelization (via joblib) is demonstrated.

-### 4. PyTorch support (TODO)
+### 4. PyTorch support

-Giving input as pytorch
+The following propagation models have PyTorch support, meaning a PyTorch tensor can be used as input and output.
+This is useful for GPU acceleration and for backpropagation:

+- Fresnel (convolutional)
+- Angular spectrum method

+`python examples/prop/square_ap_poly.py use_cuda=True` will run the polychromatic simulation with GPU acceleration.

 ### 5. Spatial light modulator (TODO)

+- `python examples/slm/coherent_amplitude.py`: coherent illumination (single wavelength) simulation of amplitude SLM.

-- `adafruit_slm.py`: polychromatric simulation of amplitude SLM with or without deadspace.
+- polychromatric simulation of amplitude SLM with or without deadspace.
 - `adafruit_slm_mono_pytorch.py`: monochromatric simulation of amplitude SLM with PyTorch support.

 ### 6. Holography (TODO)